FAR-OUT: A Hybrids and Liquids Rocketry Competition

 We also host a conference at the Stuart Witt Convention Center in partnership with the Mojave Air & Space Port, where teams showcase their designs via a poster session and podium presentations, and host tours with local companies for attendees.

-This year’s competition will be held from Wednesday, May 28th to Monday, June 2nd, 2025.
-Our opening ceremony and conference will be on May 28th, with Thursday and Friday being setup/test days and Saturday, Sunday, and Monday being our launch days.
+This year’s competition will be held from Wednesday, May 27th through Monday, June 1st, 2026.
+Our opening ceremony and conference will be on May 27th, with Thursday and Friday being setup/test days and Saturday, Sunday, and Monday being our launch days.

 Our Mission